nusratshauoly/100-Days-of-Code/Day-27/Day-27.md

-# Day-26
+# Day-27
-I am learning Intermediate CSS by Building a Picasso Painting.
+I am learning Responsive Web Designing by building a Piano.

 I learnt the following: